Republicans fear growing 2024 field clears path for Trump

 “I feel like there’s a lot of candidates that are, again, excellent resumes and great experience and optimistic vision.
 But at the end of the day, some appear to be driven by consultants who are going to be cashing in on candidates that have a … difficult road ahead,” Stewart said.

-Arkansas Gov. Asa Hutchinson (R), a staunch Trump critic who launched his longshot presidential campaign in April, seemed to acknowledge some of those challenges in an interview with Fox News on Thursday.
+Arkansas Gov. Asa Hutchinson (R), a staunch Trump critic who launched his long-shot presidential campaign in April, seemed to acknowledge some of those challenges in an interview Thursday with Fox News.
 Asked if the growing number of GOP primary candidates was dividing the anti-Trump vote, he answered, “Probably.”